 The Welsh Government has published guidance to help employers understand their responsibilities and to allow workplaces to operate as safely as possible as well as guidance on employers' responsibilities to help with Coronavirus testing and contact tracing.

 The Welsh Government has published guidance on face coverings and Coronavirus.
-This covers how and when you could wear a face covering to protect those around you, if you choose to wear one.

 Keeping the workplace clean